janehojy/ocp-static-deploy/README.md

 ## setup
 - Config all variables in vars folder
 - Put your pull secret to folder files/pull-secret.json
+- Change template for bare-metal or VMware in setup_ocp_static.yml at task "Create install-config.yaml file"

 ## How to used
 - Check port firewall is open